jessiesunpsych/personal-website/content/publication/pringle-2024/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: What is the moral person like?
-An examination of the shared and unique perspectives on moral character
+title: "What is the moral person like?
+An examination of the shared and unique perspectives on moral character"
 subtitle: ''
 summary: ''
 authors: